Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

                     :width: 50%
                     :alt: vaultwarden-add-new-login

+        .. tip:: An entry can have multiple URLs - for example you may wish to enter both an onion address and a .local address for one of the services you have running on your server.
+We are increasing the numbers of ways in which you can connect to your services, soon they may even have simple .com addresses!

     #.
 And there we have it - our first set of login credentials.

         .. figure:: /_static/images/services/vaultwarden/vaultwarden-new-login.png